klaidoshka/vehicle-crashes/README.md

 and accident's casualties _(people or vehicles)_ by creating and editing entities with primitive forms.

-The main idea behind this project was to improve my skills in...
+The main idea behind this project was to improve my skills in

 - **React**
 - **TypeScript**
 - **Java Frameworks** (Spring Boot, Hibernate / JPA)

-Additionally, I have tried out some libraries for data validation and form management...
+Additionally, I have tried out some libraries for data validation and form management

 - **zod** (TypeScript)
 - **React Hook Form** (React)